Contractors can exploit investment and savings opportunities of troubled markets

 There is another very good reason for contractors to think about increasing pension contributions or taking out a private pension if they have not considered one before.

-“All the money the government has used to bail out the banks will have to be recouped through higher taxation,” Harris says, “and pensions are the one non-contentious method a contractor can use to mitigate their tax bill.”
+“All the money the government has used to bail out the banks will have to be recouped through higher taxation,” the IFA expert says, “and pensions are the one non-contentious method a contractor can use to mitigate their tax bill.”

 Indeed, the government has been pushing all workers to invest more in their private pensions, and contractors working through limited companies in particular can divert substantial sums into their pension funds from their pre-tax income.